petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas, we will analyze each atomic sub-formula and then combine them to understand when the larger sub-formulas are true.
+To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then build up to larger sub-formulas.

-1. Atomic Sub-Formulas:
+1. Atomic Sub-formulas:

-   - $e_1$ is receiving an LTC message: This sub-formula is true when event $e_1$ in the RTI involves the RTI receiving an LTC message.
+   - `(e_1 is (Receiving LTC))`: This sub-formula is true when event $e_1$ corresponds to the RTI receiving a Logical Tag Complete (LTC) message from a federate.
+   - `(Federate(e_1) = Federate(e_2))`: This sub-formula is true when events $e_1$ and $e_2$ occur in the same federate.
-   - The federate associated with $e_1$ is the same as the federate associated with $e_2$: This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2.
+   - `((Tag e_1) + (largest delay of a connection going out of the federate of e_1) < (Tag e_2))`: This sub-formula is true when the tag of event $e_1$ plus the largest delay of a connection going out of the federate of event $e_1$ is less than the tag of event $e_2`.
+   - `(e_2 is (Receiving PORT_ABS))`: This sub-formula is true when event $e_2$ corresponds to the RTI receiving a PORT_ABS message.
+   - `(e_2 is (Receiving TAGGED_MSG))`: This sub-formula is true when event $e_2$ corresponds to the RTI receiving a TAGGED_MSG message.

+2. Larger Sub-formulas:

-   - The logical tag of $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ is less than the logical tag of $e_2$: This sub-formula is true when the sum of the logical tag of event $e_1$ and the largest delay of a connection going out of the federate of $e_1$ is less than the logical tag of event $e_2.
+   - `((e_1 is (Receiving LTC)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) + (largest delay of a connection going out of the federate of e_1) < (Tag e_2)))`: This sub-formula is true when event $e_1$ involves the RTI receiving an LTC message, events $e_1$ and $e_2$ occur in the same federate, and the tag of event $e_1$ plus the largest delay of a connection going out of the federate of event $e_1$ is less than the tag of event $e_2`.
-   - $e_2$ is receiving a PORT_ABS message or $e_2$ is receiving a TAGGED_MSG message: This sub-formula is true when event $e_2$ in the RTI involves the RTI receiving a PORT_ABS message or a TAGGED_MSG message.
+   - `((e_2 is (Receiving PORT_ABS)) ∨ (e_2 is (Receiving TAGGED_MSG)))`: This sub-formula is true when event $e_2$ corresponds to the RTI receiving either a PORT_ABS message or a TAGGED_MSG message.

-2. Larger Sub-Formulas:

-   - The conjunction of the first three atomic sub-formulas: This sub-formula is true when all three atomic sub-formulas are true simultaneously.
-   - The disjunction of the last atomic sub-formula with the conjunction of the first three atomic sub-formulas: This sub-formula is true when either the last atomic sub-formula is true or when all three of the first atomic sub-formulas are true.

-3. Implication:
+3. Largest Sub-formula:
+   - The antecedent of the implication is the conjunction of the two larger sub-formulas above: `(((e_1 is (Receiving LTC)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) + (largest delay of a connection going out of the federate of e_1) < (Tag e_2))) ∧ (((e_2 is (Receiving PORT_ABS)) ∨ (e_2 is (Receiving TAGGED_MSG))))`.

-   - The implication of the larger sub-formula with the conclusion $e_1 ≺ e_2$: This sub-formula is true when the larger sub-formula holds and implies that event $e_1$ must occur before event $e_2$ in physical time.
+This breakdown helps in understanding the conditions under which the antecedent of the implication is true, leading to the conclusion that event $e_1$ must precede event $e_2` in physical time.

-By breaking down the antecedent into its sub-formulas, we can understand the conditions under which each sub-formula is true and how they combine to determine the truth of the overall implication.

 _(This explanation was generated in 10 seconds.)_

 ### Summary of the meaning of formula 5

-The formula states that if event $e_1$ in the RTI involves the RTI receiving an LTC message, occurring in the same federate as event $e_2$, with the logical tag of $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ being less than the logical tag of $e_2, and event $e_2$ in the RTI involves the RTI receiving either a PORT_ABS message or a TAGGED_MSG message, then event $e_1$ must occur before event $e_2$ in physical time.
-In essence, this formula ensures that when the RTI receives an LTC message from a federate followed by receiving a PORT_ABS or TAGGED_MSG message, the order of these events is maintained to prevent inconsistencies and ensure the correct temporal sequence of events within the federated system.
+The formula states that if event $e_1$ in the RTI involves receiving a Logical Tag Complete (LTC) message from a federate, and the tag of $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ is less than the tag of event $e_2$, and both $e_1$ and $e_2$ occur in the same federate, then event $e_2$ in the RTI must involve either receiving a PORT_ABS message or a TAGGED_MSG message.

+This implies that when the RTI receives an LTC message from a federate and the conditions regarding tags and delays are met, the subsequent event in the same federate must involve receiving a message that indicates either the absence of a signal (PORT_ABS) or the presence of a signal (TAGGED_MSG) from another federate.
+This ensures proper synchronization and communication between federates to prevent violations such as executing something too early (STP violation) and to allow for the orderly progression of events in the federated system.

+The formula guarantees that this logical implication holds true for all possible events $e_1$ and $e_2$ in the RTI, ensuring the correct sequencing and coordination of actions within the federated system without the risk of violating safety or deadlock constraints.

-_(This explanation was generated in 3 seconds.)_
+_(This explanation was generated in 4 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct based on the logical time progression and the handling of messages within a federated simulation system.
-The LTC (Logical Tag Complete) message indicates that a federate has completed all its activities up to a certain logical tag, effectively marking a point in logical time.
-The addition of the largest delay of any outgoing connection from this federate to the logical tag of the LTC message accounts for the maximum time it would take for any signal sent by this federate to reach another federate.
-Therefore, any subsequent PORT_ABS (indicating the absence of a signal at a specific tag) or TAGGED_MSG (indicating the presence of a signal at a specific tag) message received by the RTI, which pertains to events occurring after this adjusted logical tag, must logically follow the LTC message.
-This ordering ensures that the simulation's state progresses consistently, with the RTI receiving messages in a sequence that respects the logical timeline and the potential delays in federate-to-federate communication, thereby maintaining the integrity of the simulation's logical time progression and preventing inconsistencies.
+The guarantee is expected to be correct because it aligns with the operational rules and objectives of the RTI and federates in managing logical time and ensuring message synchronization.
+When the RTI receives a Logical Tag Complete (LTC) message, it signifies that a federate has completed all actions up to a certain logical time.
+The condition involving the tag of $e_1$ plus the largest delay indicates the earliest logical time a future message could affect another federate.
+Therefore, for the RTI to receive either a PORT_ABS or a TAGGED_MSG from the same federate after $e_1$ under these conditions ensures that federates only proceed to new logical times when it's safe—i.e., they have accounted for all potential incoming messages up to that point.
+This mechanism prevents STP violations and deadlocks by ensuring federates do not advance to a logical time where they could be affected by unprocessed messages, thus maintaining the integrity and order of the distributed simulation.

-_(This explanation was generated in 19 seconds.)_
+_(This explanation was generated in 9 seconds.)_

 ## Formula 6